FusionAuth/fusionauth-site/astro/src/content/articles/gaming-entertainment/cross-platform-game-accounts.md

 Most FusionAuth APIs [require authentication](/docs/apis/authentication) when making requests.
 This is done by adding an `Authorization` header to the request with an API key associated with your application.

-On the side pane, click "Settings" and then "API Keys" and click the plus button on the top right corner.
+On the side pane, click <Breadcrumb>Settings -> API Keys</Breadcrumb> and click the plus button on the top right corner.

 This API key will only be associated with the above tenant `GameGuruTenant`.